alexgisby/kMailQueue/readme.md

 Check the schema.sql file in the repo.
 Feel free to change indexes, engine etc.

+kMailQueue contains two tables, one for the header information (sender, recipient, priority etc).
+The other contains the body of the emails.
+This split allows for better performance when querying the header table.

 ## Usage

 ### Adding to the Queue